umbraco/UmbracoDocs/Getting-Started/Data/Data-Types/index.md

 ![Dropdown List](images/Data-Types-Create.jpg)

 * __Property Editor:__ This is where you pick the Property Editor that our *Dropdown Cities* Data Type will be referencing.
-Pick the __Dropdown List__ and now you will see the cofiguration options that are available for a Data Type referencing the Dropdown List Property Editor.
+Pick the __Dropdown List__ and now you will see the configuration options that are available for a Data Type referencing the Dropdown List Property Editor.

 * __Property Editor Alias__
 The alias of the Property Editor being used.